B1.7 Convert between fractions, decimal numbers, and percents, in various contexts.

 Skill: Converting Between Fractions, Decimals and Percents

 Students must also form a mental representation of decimal numbers greater than one.
-When reading such a decimal number, they must mentally represent the quantity it represents by interpreting the 2 parts that make it up: the whole number part and the decimal part.
+When reading such a decimal number, they must mentally represent the quantity it represents by interpreting the two parts that make it up: the whole number part and the decimal part.
 For example, they must recognize that the number 8.24 represents 8 wholes and a part of another identical whole.
 They can then visualize a quantity between 8 and 9.

 Examples